-I wrote a bunch of articles about higher level of Object Oriented Design.
-But I think it's necessary to know the basic.
+I think it's necessary to know the basic.
 Thus, that is the reason we have this article.
 Let's go through some points.
 But I firstly want to say that this is conceptional level.
 So don't pay attention on implementation.
 This is ideas we keep in mind while designing and coding.

 Four major principles of OOP, we might know them.